fyne-io/fyne/README.md

 # Scaling

-Fyne is built entirely using vector graphics which means that applications that are written using it will scale to any value beautifully (not just whole number values).
+Fyne is built entirely using vector graphics, which means applications written with Fyne will scale to any value beautifully (not just whole number values).
 The default scale value is calculated from your screen's DPI - and if you move a window to another screen it will re-scale and adjust the window size accordingly!
-We call this "auto scaling" and it is designed to keep an app GUI the same size as you change monitor.
+We call this "auto scaling", and it is designed to keep an app GUI the same size as you change monitor.
 You can override this behaviour by setting a specific scale using the FYNE_SCALE environment variable.

 <table style="text-align: center"><tr>